 I recognize how my daily actions impact the environment, so I strive to minimize such impacts at home and work.
 By working at home, I not only complete my tasks more efficiently, but I also significantly reduce fossil fuel consumption, carbon emissions, and other greenhouse gases.
 Plus, I help the company achieve its environmental stewardship goals by reducing energy use and overall waste.

 Notice that each of the example scripts start with an employee benefit, then focus on work tasks, and end with an employer benefit.
-Try constructing your scripts in the same manner so that you explain how everyone wins in the telecommuting workplace.
+Try constructing your scripts in the same manner so that you explain how everyone wins in the remote workplace.

 Most likely, you will conduct your first interview over the phone.
 Thus, you can keep your list and scripts handy for guidance whenever you blank out or stumble over your words.